Jennifer Kumar, who is married to a Malayali, is slowly adjusting to life in Kochi.

 And so, Jennifer, who knows how to wear a saree and a salwar kameez, is slowly getting adjusted to life in God’s Own Country.

 Thank you for writing such nice words about me, and allowing me to republish this here, Mr. Shevlin.
-See the original article by clicking here.
+See the original article below.
+Click on the image to zoom in.